evkx/evkx.github.io/content/models/mercedes/eqs/EQS_53_4MATICplus/_index.md

 ## Performance

-The Mercedes-AMG EQS 53 4MATIC+ has a maximum power of 484KW (658hp).
-The total torque is 858nm.
+The Mercedes-AMG EQS 53 4MATIC+ has a maximum power of 484 KW (658 hp/649 bhp).
+The total torque is 858 nm (633 ft-lb).
 It performs the 0-100km/h sprint (0-62mph) in 3,8 seconds.
 The top speed is 220 km/h.

 If you are not happy enough with the standard performance, you can add the AMG Dynamic Plus performance option.
 Then the numbers are improved.
-The Mercedes-AMG EQS 53 4MATIC+ has a maximum power of 560KW (761hp).
-The total torque is 1020nm.
+The Mercedes-AMG EQS 53 4MATIC+ has a maximum power of 560 KW (761 hp/751 bhp).
+The total torque is 1020 nm (753 ft-lb).
 It performs the 0-100km/h sprint (0-62mph) in 3,4 seconds.
 The top speed is 250 km/h.

 ## Battery, range, and charging